rspamd/rspamd/doc/faq.md

 }
 ```

-When a connection comes from an IP listed in `secure_ip` or from a unix socket then rspamd checks for 2 headers: `X-Forwarded-For` and `X-Real-IP`.
+When a connection comes from an IP listed in `secure_ip` or from a unix socket then rspamd checks for two headers: `X-Forwarded-For` and `X-Real-IP`.
 If any of those headers is found then rspamd treats a connection as if it comes from the IP specified in that header.
 For example, `X-Real-IP: 8.8.8.8` will trigger checks against `secure_ip` for `8.8.8.8`.
-That helps to organize `secure_ip` when connections are forwarded to rspamd.

-### Where WebUI stores results
+### Where does the WebUI store settings

-WebUI sends `AJAX` requests for rspamd and rspamd can store data in so called `dynamic_conf` file.
+The WebUI sends `AJAX` requests for rspamd and rspamd can store data in a `dynamic_conf` file.
 By default, it is defined in `options.inc` as following:

 ```
 dynamic_conf = "$DBDIR/rspamd_dynamic";
 ```

-Rspamd loads symbols and actions settings from this file with priority 5 which allows you to redefine those settings in override configuration.
+Rspamd loads symbols and actions settings from this file with priority 5 which allows you to redefine those settings in an override configuration.

-### Why cannot I edit some maps with WebUI
+### Why can't I edit some maps with the WebUI

-They might have insufficient permissions or be absent in the filesystem.
-Rspamd also ignores all `HTTP` maps.
-Signed maps are not yet supported as well.
+The map file might have insufficient permissions, or not exist.
+The WebUI also ignores all `HTTP` maps.
+Editing of signed maps is not yet supported.

-## LUA questions
+## Lua questions

 ### What is the difference between plugins and rules

 Rules are intended to do simple checks and return either `true` when rule matches or `false` when rule does not match.
-Rules normally cannot execute any asynchronous requests nor insert multiple symbols.
-In theory, you can do this but registering plugins by `rspamd_config:register_symbol` functions is the recommended way for such a task.
-Plugins are expected to insert results by themselves using `task:insert_result` method.
+Rules normally cannot execute any asynchronous requests or insert multiple symbols.
+In theory, you can do this but registering plugins by `rspamd_config:register_symbol` functions is the recommended way to perform such a task.
+Plugins are expected to insert results by themselves using the `task:insert_result` method.

 ### What is table form of a function call